 The Bike Aid station is located at the end of each lap near the entrance to Lake Welch after you climb the hill.
 There is a drop zone just prior and immediately after the Aid Station.
 This is the only area where you are permitted to discard your used water bottles.
 You can also pick up a new water bottle of water or orange Gatorade at this location.
 We will have Hammergels available.
 Please yell out to the aid station volunteers letting them know in advance what you would like and don't forget to thank them for spending their day supporting you!
 Team Riley Saper rocked it in 2013 and hopefully they'll be back again in 2014!

 Bike Support Provided By:

-Bicycle Support By Mark will be on-site prior to the race for any last minute fixes.
+Bicycle Support By Mark is the best in the business and will be on-site prior to the race for any last minute fixes.
 Around 9:30am the support will be mobile on the course until all cyclists are clear off the bicycle course.

 Run Aid Stations

 There will be run aid stations approximately every 1.5 - 2.0 miles on the run courses.
 Aid stations will have Orange Gatorade, water, soda, pretzels, assorted gels, energy bars, and some will have fruit.